10 Best HVAC Companies in Decatur, GA

 For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Decatur, you may be able to make do with a lower-capacity furnace.

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
 In Decatur, you'll likely look for a unit on the higher end of this range.
-Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

 There are several ways you can make your HVAC system more energy-efficient: